MaxRingstrom/git-tutorial/README.md

 a line in a file.
 9. Developer A adds an example showing how Developer B did a rebase in order to deliver the previous two commits.
+10. Developer A explains what git cherry-pick does

 # Common actions